Lucie2727/Mech105-Algorithm/README.md

 # Mech105-Algorithm
-Algorithms I created on MATLAB for different numerical methods
+These are the algorithms I created with MATLAB for Mech105 for different numerical methods

 ## Algorithms I created